-As stated before, our aim is to contribute to the discussion about the choice of a proper bandwidth: a proper bandwidth should catch as much as possible of the potential redistributive effect and, in the meanwhile, should get as close as possible measures from the three indexes V^{VCL} , V^{AJL} and V.
+As stated before, our aim is either to contribute to the discussion about the choice of a proper bandwidth: a proper bandwidth should catch as much as possible of the potential redistributive effect and, in the meanwhile, should get as close as possible measures from the three indexes V^{VCL} , V^{AJL} and V.

-Our experiment was conducted on the basis of the Bank of Italy survey on household incomes and wealth (SHIW).
+Our experiment was conducted on the basis of the Bank of Italy survey on households incomes and wealth (SHIW).
 The 2004 Italian SHIW dataset provides demographic and post-tax income microdata for a representative cross-section of 12,713 taxpayers and 8,012 households (20,581 individuals).
-These data were used to obtain gross and net incomes according to the Italian Personal Income Tax (Pellegrino, 2007b).
+This data were used to obtain gross and net incomes according to the Italian Personal Income Tax (Pellegrino, 2007b).
 In order to deal in some way with two different data bases, the experiment was conducted with respect to both individual and family equivalent incomes.
 Equivalent incomes were obtained by dividing total family incomes by an equivalence scale; the scale here adopted is the Cutler scale which can be expressed as $CS_h = (NA_h + \alpha NC_h)^{\beta}$, having (arbitrarily) set $\alpha = 0.5$ and $\beta = 0.65$.
-Ebert and Moyes (2000) observe that, in applying equivalence scales, the choice of the weight may be arbitrary: we consequently decided to weigh equivalent incomes by the lower and the upper boundaries, the former being 115 and the latter being the component number associated to each family16.
+Ebert and Moyes (2000) observe that, in applying equivalence scales, the choice of the weight may be arbitrary: we consequently decided to weigh equivalent incomes by the lower and the upper bound, the former being 114 and the latter being the component number associated to each family15.
 Once the 2004 gross income parade was obtained, the 2006 and 2007 distributions were estimated considering the impact of the inflation rate (Pellegrino, 2007c).
-We found that the results are quite analogous for both weights equal to family components and for all weights equal to 1; moreover, the results are also very similar across different years, so that, for the sake of simplification, here we only report results referred to 2004, for individuals and for household equivalent incomes - weight 1^{17} .
-Figures 1a and 1b show the behavior of the three potential redistributive effects, V^{VCL} , V^{AJL} and V, are plotted together with the constant line of the Reynolds-Smolenky total redistributive effect.
+We found that results are quite analogous either for weights equal to family components or for all weights equal to 1; moreover, results are also very similar across years, so that, for the sake of simplification, here we only report results referred to year 2004, for individuals and for household equivalent incomes - weight 1^{16} .
+Figures 1 and 1bis show the behavior of the three potential redistributive effects, V^{VCL} , V^{AJL} and V, are plotted together with the constant line of the Reynolds-Smolenky total redistributive effect.

-15 $\alpha = \beta = 0$.
+14 $\alpha = \beta = 0$.

-16 $\alpha = \beta = 1$.
+15 $\alpha = \beta = 1$.

-The three indexes which measure the loss in horizontal equity, H^{VCL} , H^{AJL} and H, are reported in Figures 2a and 2b, together with R^{AJL} and R^{APK} , the latter being constant; all the above measures are expressed as percentages of the redistributive effect RE.

-The decomposition of R^{APK} is represented in Figures 3a and 3b: R^{AJL} , R^{EG} and R^{WG} are there expressed as percentages of R^{APK} .
+The three indexes which measure the loss in horizontal equity, H^{VCL} , H^{AJL} and H, are reported in Figure 2 and 2bis, together with R^{AJL} and R^{APK} , the latter being constant; all the above measures are expressed as percentages of the redistributive effect RE.
+The decomposition of R^{APK} is represented in Figure 3 and 3bis: R^{AJL} , R^{EG} and R^{WG} are there expressed as percentages of R^{APK} .